 A last minute trip?

-Joseph knew he was responsible for his pregnant wife, and he knew Who his pregnant wife was carrying.
-It is unthinkable that they would have undertaken a 70-mile walking trip from Nazareth to Bethlehem in the final days of her pregnancy.
+Therefore it’s unlikely that they would have undertaken a 70-mile walking trip from Nazareth to Bethlehem in the final days of her pregnancy.
 And of course the Scripture does not say they did — rather, it notes that "while they were there" in Bethlehem, the time came for her to give birth.

-The entire reason they were forced to travel to Bethlehem was because the Roman census required Jews to travel to their family ancestral home to register, and Joseph's family was from Bethlehem.
+The entire reason they were forced to travel to Bethlehem at all was because the Roman census required Jews to travel to their family ancestral home to register, and Joseph's family was from Bethlehem.
 All over Israel, Jews traveled back to their "hometowns" and stayed with family members.
-This is by far the most likely scenario for Joseph and Mary, as well.

 So if they were staying with family, what's all this about no room at the inn?
 Turns out there were no mean innkeepers turning away pregnant ladies, as Dr. Tim Chaffey explains: